AI Legal Content Marketing – Where Do Human Writers Stand?

 • Quickly answers common questions to capture a visitor’s attention

-By putting the questions in header form, they are more likely to increase your search engine rankings and serve as a rich snippet.
-FAQs are excellent ways to increase the amount of law firm website pages you have, thereby increasing your credibility (if the pages are well-written).
+FAQs are excellent ways to increase the amount of law firm website pages you have in a way that benefits the readers, thereby increasing your credibility (if the pages are well-written).

 10. Contact Us Page: Request a Consultation with Us Today